pcowpert/pcowpert.github.io/cv.md

 Publication Summary
 -------------------
-As of October 30, 2017 I am an author on 26 refereed publications (7 as first author), my *h*-index is 11 and my refereed publications have 423 citations.
+As of November 9, 2017 I am an author on 29 refereed publications (7 as first author), my *h*-index is 16 and my refereed publications have 577 citations.

 A complete publications list can be found [on this page](/publications/) or as a [PDF version](/files/pcowpert_pubs.pdf).

 Presentation Summary
 --------------------
-As of October 30, 2017 I have given 17 presentations of which 14 have been talks and 3 have been posters.
+As of November 9, 2017 I have given 18 presentations of which 15 have been talks and 3 have been posters.
 A complete listing of talks and posters can be found in the [PDF Version](/files/pcowpert_cv_full.pdf) of my CV.
 A PDF Version of just presentations can be found [here](/files/pcowpert_talks.pdf).

 References
 ----------